Michigan Medical Board License Service

 Additional Michigan Medical Board Licensing Information:

 Michigan is the only State with true Reciprocity.
 Michigan fully extends this to Physician's Licensed in Canada.
 If Licensed for 10 years or more in one of the 50 States or Canadian Territories, then Reciprocity is extended.
 The Physician only has to verify past and current licensure history.
+If the physician is an IMG, then ECFMG Status is added.
 Michigan does not accept the Puerto Rico Medical License under its' Reciprocal Licensing Statutes.
 If the physician qualifies for a Reciprocal License, then the following verifications and requirements are waived:

 - USA/Canadian PGT Training